Departure Dates for 2025 and 2026

 My husband and I, both retired, had trekked Everest base camp short trek.
 We went there through the Above The Himalayan tour agency.
 Puru is very experienced and well-connected.
 They were able to manage timely alternative flight arrangements.

-It is an efficient 5-star company with excellent service, and, a kind heart.
-We definitely recommend this company to anyone. we will look Puru up again when we are in Kathmandu again.
+It is an efficient 5-star company with excellent service and a kind heart.
+We recommend this company to anyone.
+We will look up Puru again when we are in Kathmandu.
 Thanks, Puru and team.

 Low Lee Hoon